-The ACT (American College Test), GED (High School Equivalency), and career-oriented interest surveys can be scheduled by contacting the Counseling and Placement Office, extension 231.
+The ACT (American College Test) and GED (High School Equivalency) can be scheduled by contacting the Counseling and Placement Office at extension 231.

 Records

 Accurate enrollment records, grade reports and transcripts are maintained in the Registrar's Office, extension 309.
 Grade reports are mailed to students each semester.